Lemon Ginger Protein Energy Bites (Gluten-Free)

 Ingredients & Substitutions

-Here is everything you need to make the best lemon energy balls:
+Here is everything you need to make lemon ginger protein energy bites:

-How to Make My Lemon Bliss Balls Recipe
+How to Make My Lemon Ginger Protein Energy Bites

 Step 1: Mix the Lemon Dough

-Add all the ingredients to a food process including, 2 cups almond flour, 1/2 cup vanilla protein powder, 1/4 cup maple syrup, 3 tablespoons lemon juice, 1/4 cup cashew butter, 3 tablespoons coconut, 1 tablespoon lemon zest, 2 teaspoons vanilla extract, and 1/2 teaspoon dried ginger.
+Add all the ingredients to a food processor including, 2 cups almond flour, 1/2 cup vanilla protein powder, 1/4 cup maple syrup, 3 tablespoons lemon juice, 1/4 cup cashew butter, 3 tablespoons coconut, 1 tablespoon lemon zest, 2 teaspoons poppyseeds, 2 teaspoons vanilla extract, and 1/2 teaspoon dried ginger.
 Mix until well blended and a large dough ball forms.

 If the mixture feels too dry, add a teaspoon of lemon juice or cashew butter to help it bind.
 If it’s too sticky, add a little more almond flour.